The Rise and Fall of Gazumping

 Is Gazumping Legal?

 The prevalence of gazumping in property transactions fluctuates depending on market conditions.
-The looming threat of BREXIT has led to a decline in the problem as uncertain market conditions in house prices and in the demand for houses has risen.
-Fewer properties are coming onto the market, fewer transactions are taking place meaning there fewer opportunities for gazumping.
+The looming threat of BREXIT has led to uncertainty in house prices and has meant that gazumping is on the decline.

 Statistically, first-time buyers and property buyers in London are the most likely to be gazumped.
 The South East region follows closely due to the notably higher house prices in these areas.
 The further North you travel the lower the incidence occurs.